thirukkural2022/obedparla.com/drafts/mental-models-part-1.md

 down from parent to child.
 It's boxes all the way down!

-In more technical terms, a closure enables a function to keep its own state (variables, function declarations, logic) isolated, only usable to with itself.
-Any function created within such a function (an inner function) allows it to use the enclosing function's (the parent) state.
+In more technical terms, a closure enables a function to keep its own state isolated (variables, function declarations, logic), only usable to within itself.
+Any function created in such a function can use the enclosing function's state (children can access the parent's information).

-In React this usage is common: declaring a "handle" method that uses the enclosing function's React state.
+In React this usage is common: a good example is declaring a "handle" method that uses the enclosing function's React state.
 This is possible due to closures.
 If the handle method was _outsite_ of the component, it wouldn't be able to gain access to the `state` variable.

 --- Show code about a handle function ---